Aggravated Assault Attorney in Newport News

 Why Choose Our Aggravated Assault Defense Lawyers in Newport News

 Choosing the right aggravated assault defense attorney in Newport News can change the outcome and your opportunities moving forward.
 Our team combines in-depth knowledge of Virginia criminal law and local court procedures with hands-on guidance and a client-first approach.
-Attorney Scott Ehrenworth’s unique prosecutorial background gives us an inside perspective on how local prosecutors build cases.
+Attorney Scott Ehrenworth’s background as a former prosecutor gives us an inside perspective on how local prosecutors build cases.

 We stress clear communication, flexible meeting times, and customized criminal defense strategies for each case.